dominickjay/dominickjay.com/src/content/writing/end-of-year-questions-2026.md

 ## 15. Where did most of your money go?

+The house and as always the kids.
+But I made my normal investments into my every growing vinyl and board game collection too!

 ## 16. What did you get really, really, really excited about?

 ## 17. What song will always remind you of this year?